atom-box/tatll/posts/What-Should-Our-Focus-Be-On-in-2025&2026.md

 ---
-title: What Should Our Focus Be In 2025 & 2026?
+title: What Should Be Our Focusd In 2025 & 2026?
 description:
 date: 2025-06-13
 tags: